joseph-levine/all-package-managers-async/README.md

 frustrating when you have six different mangers, all with more security updates than you can handle.

-Adding to that headache, many truly stellar tools only come as git repositories.
+Adding to that headache, many truly stellar tools only come as version controlled repositories.

 Until we have one Package Manager to rule them all, One Package Manager to find them, here's a tool to bring them all and bind them.